-In recognition of September as National Emergency Preparedness Month, here are five informative resources on preparing for and responding to emergencies.
+Here are six informative resources on preparing for and responding to emergencies.
 Most are a part of our Emergency Preparedness webpage.

 We offer up important resources — one from CMS, one from FEMA, and a third from the Americans with Disabilities Act National Network — that can help you keep up with requirements, develop a business continuity plan, and prepare for emergency responses for people with disabilities.

 2. The Role of the PT and PTA in Disaster Management

 This downloadable APTA resource reinforces the role of PTs and PTAs in disaster preparedness, response, and recovery, and includes do's and don'ts as well as a discussion of essential clinical skills.

 3. Important but Underused: PTs, PTAs, and Disaster Response

 This APTA Magazine feature from 2019 focuses on the challenge of educating other providers on how PT and PTA services can be an important component to disaster preparedness, response, and recovery.